gentoomodern/gentoomodern/config/include/README.md

 <pre>
 build.hooks
 </pre>
-These files get run at specific points in the GentooMuch build process.
+These files get run at specific points in the GentooModern build process.

 <pre>
 cpu.defines